DylanMorison/docker-react/README.md

 We will use nginx and Docker for production.
 There will be two phases, a build phase and a run phase.
 <img src="./assets/phases.png">

+# Travis CI
+The purpose of Travis CI is to run our test suite
+Here is what we need to tell Travis in our development workflow:
+- Tell Travis we need a copy of docker running
+- Build our image using Dockerfile.dev
+- Tell Travis how to run our test suite
+- Tell Travis how to deploy our code to AWS